zopencommunity/zusage/README.md

-# Usage Analytics Dashboard
+# Usage Analytics

-**Important: IBM Internal Use Only**

-**This usage analytics solution is designed for internal use within the IBM domain and network environment only.**  It is not intended for external or production deployments outside of IBM's internal infrastructure.
+**Important: this usage analytics solution is designed for internal use within the IBM domain and network environment only.**  It is not intended for external or production deployments outside of IBM's internal infrastructure.
+If in doubt, set `export ZUSAGE_DISABLE=1`.

 ## Description